vaibhav276/demo-bank/README.md

 #### Rate Limiting
 * Gateway server rate limits calls to Cards endpoints by maintaining configuration in [Redis](https://redis.io/)
-* Accounts server's `/info/contact` endpoint has rate limit fallback defined over it
+* Accounts server's `/info/contact` endpoint has rate limit fallback defined over it.
+The fallback will just return null response when too many requests are coming to the endpoint.

 ## Deployment
 ### Build